 Go to Account Settings -> Settings and locate the section Custom Domain.
 Click Activate and add your domain, like example.com.

 Important note: do not include prefixes like 'www' or 'https' when adding a domain.

 Now it's time to go to a DNS panel and add two records:

 After that, you'll wait for about 10-20 minutes and click Check Verification.
 This time is usually enough but it could take up to 24 hours for DNS records to update.

-The moment a verification is over and your company contact and From addresses are correct, Workshop Butler starts using your domain to send messages to your clients.
+The moment a verification is over and all email addresses are correct, Workshop Butler starts using your domain to send messages to your clients.

 Check the SPF record

 Make sure that the SPF record for your domain authorizes SparkPost (our email provider) to send emails from it.
 Otherwise, there is a chance that WSB notifications will be rejected or marked as Spam by a receiver.